 - Cluster #1: Literature; Art; American Thought; Film; Media;

 - Cluster #2: Social and Cultural History; Society; Economy;

 - Cluster #3: American Politics; Foreign Policy; Political history.

 - Each course will be assigned to a given cluster in the Course Catalogue in the current course catalogue; some courses will be assigned to more than one.

 - In order to fulfill the above requirement, students are advised to plan their course selection in advance, taking varied courses each semester.

-Schedules of makeup exams
+Schedules of exams

 - Guidelines for BA & MA Exams

 - Zasady przygotowania, składania i oceniana pracy licencjackiej oraz egzaminu licencjackiego w OSA UW

 - Zagadnienia do egzaminów licencjackich w CESLA UW